dell/csi-baremetal-operator/docs/README.md

 * Delete custom resources
     ```
     kubectl delete pvc --all
+    # wait for a while
     kubectl delete volumes --all -A
     kubectl delete lvgs --all
+    kubectl delete sgs --all
     kubectl delete csibmnodes --all
     ```
 * Delete helm releases